raspiblitz/raspiblitz/README.md

 When you have all parts you need to:

 - Assemble the Heatsink-Case on the RaspberryPi (follow the instructions in package).
-- Put the SSD/HDD into the Case and connect it per USB to the RaspberryPi
+- Put the SSD/HDD into the Case and connect it per USB to the RaspberryPi (blue ports).
 - Add the display on top with the pins like in picture below.
 - Plug in the network cable.